Using Retrieval-Augmented Generation (RAG)

 Integration with External Systems

-Section titled “Multi-Language Support”The embedding system supports multiple languages.
-Upload documents in different languages and the search will work across language boundaries to some extent.
+Supported embedding models include multilingual options.
+Upload documents in different languages and search can work across language boundaries to some extent, depending on the selected embedding model and source quality.

 Summary